 - Used book collection and sales- We collect and resell used books donated by members of our community, and are currently operating a volunteer-run pop-up used bookstore, Second Chapter Bookstore, located at 6827 Snider Plaza.
 The Store has expanded our hours and is open Tuesdays and Saturdays from 10 am to 4 pm.

 - Supporting local artists- We highlight and showcase the work of local artists, authors and civic groups to the community.

 - Celebrating and recording local history- We ensure the maintenance and access to valuable and historical community records.
 Do you want to find out what your house looked like in 1929 and how much it sold for?
-The Friends and Library, in affiliation with the Park Cities Historical Preservation Society, provide free access at the Library to these and many other important records about University Park.
+The Friends and Library, in affiliation with the Park Cities Historical and Preservation Society, provide free access at the Library to these and many other important records about University Park.

-- Keeping the Library vibrant - Most importantly, we support the Library -- 80% of most contributions to the Friends, as well membership dues, go directly to the Library.
+- Keeping the Library vibrant - Most importantly, we support the Library -- 80% of most contributions to the Friends, including membership dues, go directly to the Library.
 That means your contribution, no matter how large or small, has an outsized impact on maintaining the Library’s presence as the seminal (free!) gathering spot for ideas, culture and residents in our community.